Guide to finding journals and ejournals.

 Please be aware that although we make every effort to buy ebooks, sometimes this is not possible.
 The Cambridge University Library explains the common reasons preventing ebook purchase on their website.

-We hold regular lunchtime drop-in sessions in the Sherwood Room to answer any questions you may have about accessing e-books, or any other library resources.
-We advertise these events via the clinical student newsletter, and on our Twitter account.
+We hold regular lunchtime virtual drop-in sessions to answer any questions you may have about accessing e-books, or any other library resources.
+To find details of upcoming sessions and to book a place click here.